r-spatial/sf/README.md

 with geometry, and nested lists to represent nested structures; (ii) use a `WKT` character column; (iii) using a `WKB` blob column

-2. migrating `sp` breaks downstream packages.
+2. Migrating `sp` breaks downstream packages.
 Recovery plan: involve Roger Bivand, Barry Rowlingson, Robert Hijmans (`raster`) and Tim Keitt (`rgdal`/`rgdal2`) how to proceed; be patient and smooth out problems together with package maintainers.